redhat-openstack/openshift-on-openstack/README.rst

 Current Status
 ==============

-1. We only deploy the OpenShift master for now (which acts as a node, too).
-   We'll want to be able to deploy more nodes.

-2. The CA certificate used with OpenShift is currently not configurable and not available from the outside.
+1. The CA certificate used with OpenShift is currently not configurable and not available from the outside.

-3. The hostnames for all the OpenShift nodes as well as the apps cloud domain are hardcoded for now.
+2. The hostnames for all the OpenShift nodes as well as the apps cloud domain are hardcoded for now.
 We need to make these configurable.